lidofinance/docs/docs/contracts/lido.md

 - applying fees and distributing rewards
 - passing buffered ether further to StakingRouter or WithdrawalQueue

 Also, Lido is an ERC-20 rebasing token which represents staked ether, `stETH`.
 Tokens are minted upon deposit and burned when redeemed. stETH holder balances are updated daily with oracle reports.
+It also implements ERC-2612 permit and ERC-1271 signature validation extensions.

 Other contracts are bound to the core and have the following responsibilities: